DragonSenses/Algorithms/LeetCode/100-same-tree/problem.md

 - **Best Case**: In the best case, where the tree is completely balanced, the height of the tree will be `log(n)`.
 However, since the call stack still grows with the height of the tree, it influences the space complexity.
 - **Average Case**: In the average case, the tree height varies, but we often assume `O(n)` space complexity for simplicity, considering the nature of recursion and potential unbalanced structures.
 - **Memory Usage**: Each recursive call consumes memory on the stack.
 If `n` is large, the stack can grow significantly, leading to a higher space complexity.
 Hence, space complexity is generally considered `O(n)`.

+# Iterative Approach

+## **Intuition**

+Instead of using recursion, we can utilize an iterative approach to compare two binary trees.
+By employing a stack or queue, we can simulate the depth-first traversal that recursion provides.
+The iterative approach involves:
+- Checking if both trees are initially empty.
+- Utilizing a data structure to keep track of nodes to visit, starting with the root nodes of both trees.
+- Comparing nodes level by level to ensure both trees have the same structure and node values.